 Step 4: After you receive an “Invitation to Apply,” you have to accept it and formally apply for the IEC permit (i.e. submit the application, supporting documents and pay the fee).
 You have 10 days to accept or decline an Invitation to Apply.
 If you accept an Invitation to Apply, you will have 20 days to submit your application online—time is of the essence!
 See chapters 14-28 on completing this process.

-Step 5: As of 2018, submitting biometrics is now required for IEC applicants and can only be done at a Visa Application Centre (VAC) or Application Support Centre (ASC, in the USA only).
+Step 5: As of 2018, submitting biometrics is now required for IEC applicants and can only be done at a Visa Application Centre (VAC) or SCO (in Canada).
 From the date you receive the request for biometrics, you have 30 days to complete them and upload your receipt.
 See section 25 for more details on this new requirement.

 Now let’s get started!

 You have two options to start your application—using the Come to Canada online tool or creating an Immigration, Refugees and Citizenship Canada account directly.

 Option 1 — Using the Come to Canada tool